qdraw/starsky/starsky/starsky/readme_api.md

 For now this api end point is using this method:
 `Update(string tags, string colorClass,
-            string captionAbstract, string f, string orientation, bool collections = true)`
+            string captionAbstract, string f, int orientation, bool collections = true)`
 - The querystring name `f` is used for the file path in releative/subpath style
+- The querystring support `;` file sepeartion for selecting multiple files
 - Empty tags are always ignored
-- Stack collections or Collections is a feature to update multiple files with the same name.
-This feature is not completely implemented yet.
+- Stack collections or Collections is a feature to update multiple files with the same name _(before the extension)_.
-- `orientation` is using a enum to rotate the image
+- `orientation` is using `-1` or `1` to rotate the image
+    -   `-1` is rotate image 270 degrees
+    -   `1` is rotate image 90 degrees
 ```json
 {
     "uri":"/starsky/Api/Update?f=/image.jpg",